I Can't (Friday Night Lights): Plot

 Tim (Taylor Kitsch) delivers a stolen car to a scrapyard, but the owner tells him that he won't accept any more cars as he does not want to get involved in any possible theft.
 When Becky (Madison Burge) continues expressing fear over the pregnancy, Tim visits Tami (Connie Britton) for help.
 Becky states that she wants an abortion, and Tami agrees to help her.

 Vince (Michael B. Jordan) comes home and finds his mother has fallen unconscious due to an overdose, prompting him to call an ambulance.
 At the hospital, Vince confronts his mother over her drug addiction, asking her if she really wants him to be all alone.
 Outside the room, he approaches a nurse to enroll his mother in rehab.
 Virgil (Steve Harris) starts spending more time with Vince to support him through his family crisis, although he is confronted by Jess (Jurnee Smollett), as she feels he is prioritizing Vince over his own family.

 Becky comes clean to Cheryl (Alicia Witt) about her pregnancy, shocking her.
 They attend a clinic, where they get into an argument over Cheryl's pregnancy and her inner struggle with Becky herself.
 Luke (Matt Lauria) is also debating over the situation, asking his parents for help.
 Tim informs Billy (Derek Phillips) about the new problem with the cars.
 Billy resorts to having to dispose of the stolen cars in holes outside the city, with Tim forced to join him.
 When they get into an argument, Tim declares he is done with the business and asks Billy to also stop getting involved for the sake of his family.

 Virgil finally visits one of his son's games, impressing Jess.
 Vince gets his mother into rehab, saying she can go through it.
 However, the rehabilitation's bills prove to be very expensive, so Vince is forced to go back to his gang.
 Luke calls Becky, telling her he will be there for her in anything.
-Becky then reveals that she already had the abortion, and Luke claims she supports him, although he is still shaken by the news.
+Becky then reveals that she already had the abortion.
+Luke claims he supports her, although he is still shaken by the news.